jaxjs/jaxjs/README.md

 * __Tween__: the number of steps or frames calculated between the beginning and ending of an animation
-* __Speed__: the number of seconds to execute the entire animation over
+* __Speed__: the number of seconds over which to execute the entire animation
-* __Easing__: which easing function to use to calculate the frames to give the illusion of "easing" animation.
+* __Easing__: the easing function to use to calculate the frames to give the illusion of "easing" the animation.
 The most basic easing function is the `$.tween.linear` function.
 The other built-in easing functions are:

 | Ease In                | Ease Out                | Ease In/Out               |